hosting of exhibition:

 exhibition of 8-channel sound installation

-Authors of this foreword, Boštjan Perovšek and Dr. Roland Mühlethaler, are explaining the import ideas behind the art work Interweaving Soundscapes:
+Authors Boštjan Perovšek and Dr. Roland Mühlethaler about the ideas behind the art work Interweaving Soundscapes:

 Artist: Boštjan Perovšek